 Overview

-Phishing websites, including bogus retail sites, have long been a problem — and now, they’re contributing to a rise in online shopping scams.
-Whether you’re looking to make a purchase or you’re just browsing the web, there are clues about the legitimacy of the site that can help you spot possible scams.
+Phishing websites, including bogus retail sites, have long been a problem — and now, they’re contributing to online shopping scams.
+Whether you’re looking to make a purchase or you’re just browsing the web, there are clues about a site’s legitimacy that can help you spot possible scams.

 Phishing websites are nothing new.
-Since the mid-90s, scammers have been creating bogus online sites designed to capture people’s money and personal information.
+Since the mid-90s, scammers have been creating fake websites designed to capture people’s money and personal information.

 How do online shopping scams work?

-According to the Federal Trade Commission (FTC), Americans lost $392 million to online shopping scams in 2021 — a substantial jump from the $246 million lost in 2020.
+According to the Federal Trade Commission (FTC), Americans lost $10 billion to fraud in 2023, with online shopping scams coming in as the second most reported type of fraud.

-These scams may start with an unbelievable deal — but the promised goods or services never arrive.
-Or if they do arrive, they’re actually a counterfeit version of the product that was advertised.
+These scams usually start with an unbelievable deal — but the promised goods or services never arrive.
+Or, if they do arrive, they’re a counterfeit version of the product that was advertised.

-“Anytime a consumer provides their personal information on a phishing website, such as a fraudulent e-commerce website, it may increase the likelihood that they’ll lose money, or become a victim of identity theft,” says Tolmachoff.
+“Anytime a consumer provides their personal information on a phishing website, such as a fraudulent e-commerce website, it may increase the likelihood that they’ll lose money, or become a victim of identity theft,” says Vera Tolmachoff, Senior Restoration Manager at Allstate Identity Protection.

 “This is one reason why consumers should approach unknown retailers and offers that seem too good to be true with extra caution."

-Even if you’re not tapping in your credit card number, it’s important to stay alert.
-Some websites are designed specifically to steal personally identifiable information (PII).
+Even if you’re not tapping in your credit card number, it’s important to stay alert: Some phishing websites are designed specifically to steal personally identifiable information (PII) like your account login information.

 Scammers are getting better and more creative at designing websites that appear legitimate at first glance.

-But no matter how real a site may look, ask yourself the following questions before you proceed to checkout:
+No matter how real a site may look, ask the following questions before you proceed to checkout:

 • What’s the URL?
 Look for misspellings, extra words, or other inconsistencies.
 Scammers will often create a copycat website using a URL that is just one letter off from the legit site.